Multiloop contributions to the on-shell-$ \overline{\rm{MS}}$ heavy quark mass relation in QCD and the asymptotic

-Note that since within the FL-approach in conjunction with the large $\beta_0$-expansion the $k$-th term of PT is proportional to $\beta^{k-1}_0(n_l)$-factor \cite{Ball:1995ni}, it will always reproduce the sign-alternating in $n_l$ structure of the estimated corrections in all orders of PT.
+These expressions demonstrate that the FL-method supplemented by the NNA procedure gives the strict alternation of signs in the polynomial flavor decomposition of the terms $t^M_5$ and $t^M_6$.
+This feature is the direct consequence of the application of the large $\beta_0$-expansion.
+Indeed, in this approximation the $k$-th term $t^M_k$ is proportional to $\beta^{k-1}_0(n_l)$-factor, where the first coefficient of the QCD $\beta$-function is defined in (\ref{b0-1}).
+Therefore, this approach will always lead to the sign-alternating $n_l$-structure of the estimated corrections in all orders of PT.
 Moreover, this statement does not depend on the normalization point.
-However, the concrete $n_l$-dependent terms in expansions (\ref{t5-F-L-M-m}-\ref{t6-F-L-M-m}) are smaller than the corresponding ones in (\ref{t5-F-L}-\ref{t6-F-L}).
-Herewith, the approximate expressions of (\ref{t5-F-L}-\ref{t6-F-L}), obtained directly at $\mu^2=\overline{m}^2_q$, are closer to the ones, obtained by means of both implementations of the ECH-motivated method in (\ref{t^MECH_5}-\ref{t^MECH_6}), (\ref{M-ECH-direct-5}-\ref{M-ECH-direct-6}) (they differ by no more than 2 times).

-Though both asymptotic renormalon formula (\ref{renormalon-dom}) and expressions for the FL-estimates \cite{Ball:1995ni} contain the $\beta^{k-1}_0(n_l)$-multiplier in the correction of the $k$-th order of PT, the first approach in considered by us approximation does not reproduce the sign-alternating in $n_l$ structure, while the second respects this property.
-The essential difference between these two approaches is the presence in the asymptotic renormalon formula of the \textit{$n_l$-dependent} factors $\Gamma(k+b)/\Gamma(1+b)$ and $N_m$, whereas in approach of \cite{Ball:1995ni} all flavor $n_l$-dependence of high order PT corrections is contained only in the $\beta^{k-1}_0(n_l)$-multiplier.
-Moreover, as already discussed above, contrary to the FL-method, the expression (\ref{renormalon-dom}) for the asymptotic renormalon formula does not contain in explicit form any manifestation of in generally not small typical OS-scheme effects including the ones, proportional to $\pi^2$-contributions.
+Thus, the FL-approach supports the results of the ECH-method presented by us above.